esciencecenter-digital-skills/medical-image-processing/episodes/preparing_for_machine_learning.md

 5. Anonymization can include inside images (OCR (optical character recognition)?)
 6. Decide what in images is important, consider cropped versions?
 7. Normalizations: size, histogram, other, 'centering' in some cases only
-8. Re-examine some images by hand for resize and other artifacts
+8. Re-examine some images by hand with attention to artifiacts created by your resizing or other steps
 9. Dataset harmonizations?
 10. Augmented and/or synthetic data creation

-Preparing images for unsupervised learning has many of the same steps.
+When you prepare images for unsupervised learning, you can use many of the same steps.
 However, you need to consider the specific algorithm itself e.g. some segmentation algorithms may not benefit from extra data.

-In our supervised preparation step 2. we suggest checking labeling, the label or the y, is what you want to predict.
+In our supervised preparation step number two we suggest checking labeling, the label or the y, is what you want to predict.
 You need to make sure the labelling was actually done correctly, and see how may types of labels there are (as opposed to how many you want your models to predict).
-In step 3. we suggest checking for diversity of protected classes.
+In step three we suggest checking for diversity of protected classes.
 Protected classes are groups in society who usuallt have specific legislation in terms of medical diagnostic testing and other areas where they have historically been underrepresented.
-To be more specific blunt, it's proabably not a bad idea to check if your dataset has women and certain ethnic minority groups.
+To be more specific and blunt, it is a good idea to check if your dataset has women and certain ethnic minority groups.
 Certain measurements may be normal in terms of one population, and not others, for example chest circumference and height are known to differ dramatically on average between Dutch people without a migrant background, and people from Indonesia.
 If your algorithm is about cerebral blood flow, then this body size might matter very little, but you have to think about the context of your specific algorithm.
-In step 5 we mention anonymization in terms of images.
+In step five we mention anonymization in terms of images.
 This is especially the case with ultrasounds.
 They often have things like the patient name or even the diagnosis burned right onto the image.
 You may be able to simply crop this away if it is always done in a corner.
-But if you want to get more sophisticated, you can apply all kinds of blurring and masking, or even use OCR.
+But if you want to get more sophisticated, you can apply all kinds of blurring and masking, or even use optical charecter recognition (OCR).

-We will cover dataset harmonization in a separate section.
-For step 10 you could create entirely synthetic data, and this will be covered in a seperate episode on generative AI.
+We will cover step nine, dataset harmonization, in a separate section.
+For step ten, creating more data, you could create entirely synthetic data, and this will be further covered in a seperate episode on generative AI.
 In the next section, we will work through some examples of augmented data creation.

 To work though our examples of dataset augmentation you will need an appropriate environment.
 You can build the environment from our `ml_environment` file (see the setup instructions).

 Let's switch environments (assuming your environment is called `image_libraries`):